logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 2. In the page for the function, scroll down to the `Layers` section and choose `Add Layer`.
 ![Add layer](https://dytvr9ot2sszz.cloudfront.net/logz-docs/lambda_extensions/lambda-x_1-2.jpg)

-3. Select the `Specify an ARN` option, then choose the ARN of the extension with the region code that matches your Lambda Function region from our **Lambda extension versions** table in the last tab, and click the `Add` button.
+3. Select the `Specify an ARN` option, then choose the ARN of the extension with the region code that matches your Lambda Function region from the [**Lambda extension versions** table]({{site.baseurl}}/shipping/log-sources/lambda-extensions#variabletables), and click the `Add` button.
 ![Add ARN extension](https://dytvr9ot2sszz.cloudfront.net/logz-docs/lambda_extensions/lambda-x_1-3.jpg)

 4. *Optional*.
 This step adds the python libraries the extension needs to run.
-Check out the **ARN for extension dependencies** table in the last tab: If your Lambda function already has those libraries under `/opt/python`, you can skip this step.
+Refer to the [**ARN for extension dependencies** table]({{site.baseurl}}/shipping/log-sources/lambda-extensions#variabletables): If your Lambda function already has those libraries under `/opt/python`, you can skip this step.
 If not, you'll need it for the extension to run.

     a.
 Repeat step 2 to add another layer.

     b.
-Select the `Specify an ARN` option, then select the ARN that's compatible with the extension version you chose from the dependencies table in the last tab of this topc, and paste it in the textbox.
+Select the `Specify an ARN` option, then select the ARN that's compatible with the extension version you chose from the [**Dependencies** table]({{site.baseurl}}/shipping/log-sources/lambda-extensions#variabletables), and paste it in the textbox.

     c.
 Click `Add`.

 ##### Configure the extension parameters

-Add the environment variables to the function, according to the environment variables table in the last tab of this topic.
+Add the environment variables to the function, according to the [**Environment variables** table]({{site.baseurl}}/shipping/log-sources/lambda-extensions#variabletables).

 ##### Run the function

 Run the function.
 It may take more than one run of the function for the logs to start shipping to your Logz.io account.

 #### Deleting the extension

 - To delete the **extension layer**: In your function page, go to the **layers** panel.
 Click `edit`, select the extension layer, and click `save`.
 - To delete the **extension dependencies layer**: In your function page, go to the **layers** panel, click `edit`, select the extension dependencies layer, and click `save`.
 - To delete the extension's **environment variables**: In your function page, select the `Configuration` tab, select `Environment variables`, click `edit`, and remove the variables that you added for the extension.

 </div>